r2dtools/gonginx/README.md

-# GoNginx
+# GoNginxConf

-GoNginx is a library that parses Nginx configurations, enabling you to manipulate and regenerate your Nginx config files within your Go applications.
-GoNginx uses [Participle v2](https://github.com/alecthomas/participle) library under the hood.
+GoNginxConf is a library that parses Nginx configurations, enabling you to manipulate and regenerate your Nginx config files within your Go applications.
+GoNginxConf uses [Participle v2](https://github.com/alecthomas/participle) library under the hood.

 ## Install
 ```